Is your hip pain coming from tight rotator muscles?

-Hip rotators are responsible for the external rotation of the leg outwards and to the side of the body.
-You can see this simply by sitting and spreading your knees apart as wide as possible.
+These muscles are responsible for the external rotation of the leg outwards and to the side of the body.
+You can experience this simply by sitting and spreading your knees apart as wide as possible.

-From a lack of exercise and stretching, these muscles become not only weak and short but also tight and painful.
-By applying pressure with the hands, you inadvertently stretch an already tight muscle and worsen the pain.
+Too much sitting and little stretching is why these muscles not only become weak and short but also tight and sore.
+By applying pressure with your knuckles, you will inadvertently stretch an already tight, weak, muscle and worsen the symptoms.

-The External Rotators of the hip are also known as the lateral rotator group.
+The External Rotators are also known as the lateral rotator group.